PlayStation 4, PlayStation 5

 Personalize a scene in Photo Mode.

 This trophy couldn’t be easier!
-All you have to do is press to open Photo mode and then change any of the impressive number of settings available to you!
+All you have to do is press to open Photo mode and then change any of the many settings available to you!

 Phase Five – Ghost of Tsushima Collectible Trophies

 It’s now time to begin the final cleanup phase of this Ghost of Tsushima Trophy Guide.
 There’s a strong chance you have a lot of these as it is quite hard to resist getting sidetracked in this game with all of the wonderful additional content peppered across the map, and considering how each some collectables will increase your maximum Resolve or HP, it’s always beneficial to have collected as many as you can.

 By some grace of the gaming gods, however, you do not need to collect everything.
 Below is a full list of every collectable you actually need.